 YouTube monthly US unique viewers number vs. other top video content platforms, in millions

 Being launched initially in US, YouTube have gone worldwide long time ago and by 2016 it got a significant foothold among internet users in countries all over the world.
-On the following graph we see in millions number of people watching YouTube, with US holding the leading position 167 million (note: this graph provides data for non – unique users and hence the number of views in US is more that the previous graph indicates).
+On the following graph we see in millions number of people watching YouTube, with US holding the leading position 167 million (note: the following graph and the previous one present data for different time periods and taken from data sources, hence the discrepancy).
 About 70 million of Brazilians open YouTube on their smartphone, tablets and computers at least several times a month to be the platform monthly active users.
 Russia comes on the third place with only 47 millions, Japan is number four with about 47 million MAU and India has 41 million people watching YouTube monthly.

 YouTube monthly active users number by country, in millions